 What Do Real Estate Agent Fees Cover?

-A real estate agent performs several services for their clients.
-When you pay them, you’re compensating for those multiple skills and actions, including:
+A full service real estate agent or REALTOR® will offer professional, in-depth support to clients for a great buying or selling experience.
+When you pay them, you’re compensating for their skills and actions, including:

 - Access to the multiple listing service (MLS) and creating your listing

-- Mediate negotiations for things like prices, timelines, and repairs
+- Mediating negotiations for things like prices, multiple offers, timelines, and repairs

 - Knowledge and experience within the market

-Usually, real estate commission costs vary between 5% – 6% of the home’s sale price, with a national average rate of 5.8%, according to HomeLight.
-However, the exact fee you pay may be slightly lower or higher depending on your contract and completed sale.
+The average real estate commission costs vary between 5% – 6% of the home’s sale price, with a national average rate of 5.8%, according to HomeLight.
+However, the exact fee you pay may be slightly lower or higher depending on your contract and completed home sale.

 Here’s an example breakdown for different sale prices with a 6% real estate commission: